MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/qos-storage-clusters.md

 ## Assign storage QoS policy for clusters
 Windows server 2016 and later allows the deployments to use the storage QoS feature with any VHDs residing on a Cluster Shared Volume (CSV).
 In VMM 2016, the management of SQoS is limited to VHDs residing on the S2D hyper-converged type clusters and Scale-Out File Servers only (SOFS).
-Also, the scope of QoS policies is based on the storage arrays, which is not scalable to the scenarios like SAN, where VMM only manages the compute cluster.
+Also, the scope of QoS policies is based on the storage arrays, which isn't scalable to the scenarios like SAN, where VMM only manages the compute cluster.

 ::: moniker range="sc-vmm-1801"